Ballot 6A – Metropolitan District Issues – Voter Approval to Pursue Funding to Construct an FLMD-Owned Office in Forest Lakes Subdivision

-13 August 2020: Road work will be started this morning on intersection of Pine Valley Rd. and East Forest Lakes Dr. and will continue down Pine Valley Rd.
+08 October 2020: Road work will be started this morning on Spruce Way and Cub CT.
 Please reduce the traffic and only go down this stretch of road if necessary.
 The road WILL be treated so please drive slowly if you have to drive through the treatment product.
-Alternative routes Mesa Dr. do exist.
+Alternative routes do not exist.

 In Forest Lakes Subdivision, there are about 790 structures, whereby about 415 of them are connected to Forest Lake Metropolitan District’s sewer infrastructure.
 This means that there are about 375 of these structures that are handling their wastes generated in their homes through on-site septic systems.
 Is there a problem with this?
 Definitely not…as long as these systems are being properly operated and maintained on a regular basis.
 What is sewage?
 How does a septic system work?
 What is a leech field?
 Should I use chemicals in my septic system to help it operate?
 If I have a septic system, how often should I inspect my tank and the leech field?
 If I don’t see “stuff” coming out of the tank, am I Ok with not having it pumped on a regular basis?
 How often should I get it pumped?
 Are there possible environmental concerns if I don’t inspect my system or pump my tank regularly?
 Definitely all great questions and as a homeowner, you should be able to find answers to these questions without too much effort.